 Even prior to the COVID-19 outbreak, working from home was becoming increasingly commonplace.
 However, in the wake of the pandemic, many businesses and organizations have shifted to work from home arrangements in greater numbers than ever before — and the trend doesn’t show any signs of slowing.

-Now, the big question on everyone’s mind is does working from home increase productivity?
+Now, the big concern on everyone’s mind is around the benefits of working from home and whether it does increase productivity.
 Additionally, what are some work from home productivity tips that newly remote employees can put into practice?
 Read on to find out!

 How does working from home impact productivity?

 Work from home productivity is an important issue for newly-remote workers.
 For years, office-bound employees have viewed working from home as the ideal when it came to flexible work arrangements and it’s no wonder why.
 Less commuting, no office dress codes, and no more rigid 9 to 5 working hours are just a few of the perks most remote employees enjoy.
 On the other hand, working from home comes with its own unique challenges that can hamper productivity.

 Most obviously, the number of distractions available to remote employees far exceeds those in a traditional office setting.
 From walking the dog, washing the dishes, and even watching TV, it’s easy to find any number of excuses to put off work when you’re home alone.
 Add a spouse, children, and pets into the mix, and the distractions — and interruptions — can multiply even more.

 The truth is that productive remote work takes a hefty amount of self-discipline and self-motivation.
 In an office or communal workspace, workers typically benefit from being surrounded by peers and managers who can keep them on track.
 So, what does the research say about work from home productivity rates?
 Let’s dig a little deeper.

 What does the research say about work from home productivity?